Winery Jacques TrichardDomaine de la Cote des Charmes Morgon Les Charmes Vieilles Vignes

 Original food and wine pairings with Domaine de la Cote des Charmes Morgon Les Charmes Vieilles Vignes

-The Domaine de la Cote des Charmes Morgon Les Charmes Vieilles Vignes of Winery Jacques Trichard matches generally quite well with dishes of pasta, veal or pork such as recipes of pasta with puttanesca sauce, tripe in the style of caen or rice with sausage meat and tomatoes.
+The Domaine de la Cote des Charmes Morgon Les Charmes Vieilles Vignes of Winery Jacques Trichard matches generally quite well with dishes of pasta, veal or pork such as recipes of zucchini and goat cheese lasagna, blanquette of veal in the old way (self-cooker) or guinea fowl with cabbage.

 Details and technical informations about Winery Jacques Trichard's Domaine de la Cote des Charmes Morgon Les Charmes Vieilles Vignes.